Twinning Complex Networked Systems: Data-Driven Calibration of the mABCD Synthetic Graph Generator: Proposed Configuration Retrieval Method

 where $N_i(k)$ is the number of nodes of degree at least $k$ in layer $i$ (as a result, as usual, we ignore inactive nodes in this layer).

-For this short paper, for simplicity, we assume that the degree sequence of a real multilayered network $G$ is close to a power law.
+For simplicity, in this paper we assume that the degree sequences within layers of a real multilayered network $G$ (i.e., specific to nodes rather than actors) approximately follow a power law.
 But not all networks have degree sequences of this nature.
 To solve this issue, the \mABCD\ model is flexible and allows the degree sequences to be directly injected into the model.
 Since \mABCD\ is using the classical configuration model to generate edges in each layer, with this more advanced option, the degree sequence of the digital twin $\hat{G}$ would match \emph{exactly} the original network $G$.
 We leave an implementation of this extension into our framework and an investigation of its consequences on the quality of the digital twin for the future (\emph{Open Problem 3}).